Art

 Stephanie Kizziar, Artist

-Bost's Residential Artists - Melinda Shores and Eden Miller
+Bost's Residential Artists - Melinda Shores, Eden Miller and Dexta Rodriguez

 Interested in learning more about our program?
 Contact ArTS at Bost Coordinator, LaDawna Dillman at ldillman@bost.org or call 479-478-5603.